 In the pursuit of this aim, the hallmark and "added value" of the University Foundation has long been to provide a setting in which scholars from all Belgian Universities could meet, irrespective of their ideological affiliation or mother tongue.
 True to this spirit but mindful of the deeply altered context sketched above, the University Foundation creates a common forum of discussion on some of the unprecedented ethical challenges - in a broad sense - which academics of diverse fields now face, whether individually or collectively, whether as researchers, as teachers, as supervisors, as authors, as recruiters, as managers, as users of libraries and data banks, as more or less occasional business consultants or policy advisers, or as participants in public controversies.
 The purpose is to share perplexities and convictions, starting from actual concrete cases drawn from various disciplines, and discussing them in a rigorous way that explicitly combines ethical concerns and awareness of incentives and constraints in the real world of academic institutions and market economies.

-and scheduled to be organized on Thursday 3 December 2020.
+and was organized on Thursday 1 December 2022.

 This edition of the Ethical Forum was dedicated to

 Caroline Pauwels (honorary rector VUB),

 who passed away on August 5, 2022.

 Further informaton is published on the website of the Ethical Forum.

 More information on the Ethical Forum of a particular year can be accessed by clicking the appropriate item below.